Metronidazole Online — Cash-Pay

 2

-Pay $45 and submit.
-One flat fee — no subscription.
+Review the price before checkout and submit.
+One cash-pay visit fee — no required subscription.
 Refund if we can't prescribe (e.g., if symptoms suggest something other than BV or warrant in-person evaluation).

 3

-Licensed U.S. nurse practitioner reviews.
-Most intakes reviewed within 1–2 hours during business hours.
-The NP selects oral tablets or vaginal gel based on your preference, GI sensitivity, and alcohol plans.
+Licensed U.S. clinician reviews.
+Your intake is reviewed during business hours.
+The clinician selects oral tablets or vaginal gel based on your preference, GI sensitivity, and alcohol plans.

 4